klaus-ger/multiblog/README.md

 ###A TYPO3 Blog Extension

+###Important Notes
+There are still some problems with the commenting section an TYPO3 6.2.1 - the Ajax EID Dispatcher ist not (stabel) working.
+I will change this in the next days ...

+I started to include the fronted Blog editing - actual the functions for editing posts and categories are implemented.
+All other stuff must be done via Backend.

 **New Features in this Version:**
 * one blog post contains several content parts (with image options)
 * Ajax / EID for Comments